osmdatar/rev-response/doc/resp1.md

    being dumped to screen; and the second because it's enormously useful for combining query results within `R`.
 If you - or anyone else - can suggest ways to effectively `print` and `c` without defining a class, we'd be more than happy to remove the class def entirely.
+A solution is obviously strongly desired, because we agree entirely that it can be nothing other than confusing that the class constructor `osmdata()` is present yet neither can nor should be used.

 2.
    > It seems that `q1` (in the call `x <- osmdata_sf(q1, "data.xml")`) is added